 Hashtags serve a variety of purposes.
 They can be used to pool collections of tweets from a conference, twitter chat, or an event.
 They can be used to boost a brand and launch free marketing research these days.
 More importantly, hashtags can be used to help you, your classroom, or your school #TellYourStory.

 Many on social media (especially facebook and instagram) only use hashtags to be funny, to finish a story, or to provoke, for example.
 No–There’s nothing wrong with having a little fun and cultivating meaningful or meaningless dialogue to learn and grow together, or share a few laughs.
 But the truth is that these posts are nearly lost forever!
 Social media users won’t be able to remember their own long, silly, meaningless hashtags, and 400 posts later, the potential to access and share that one post from a while ago diminishes greatly, directly correlating to its value as a learning resource.

 What if educators actually used tools like twitter in a more meaningful manner?
 What if we all hashtagged with purpose?
 For example, if I see an example of a challenging weather topic to learn and teach, I’m tweeting it with #sci5E11.
 After all, no purpose is greater than constant, ongoing learning, growing, and improving to better serve our learners.

-- Why aren’t we consistently leveraging the power of the hashtag to become better for our learners?
+- How can we consistently leverage the power of the hashtag to become better for our learners?

-- Why aren’t we intentional about archiving learning and teaching resources to better access and share with our immediate professional learning teams, as well as our extended professional learning communities?
+- How can we be intentional about archiving learning and teaching resources to better access and share with our immediate professional learning teams, as well as our extended professional learning communities?

-- Why aren’t we more literate in our own learning standards and curriculum objectives, so that we could hashtag them daily–and from memory?
+- How can we grow even more literate in our own learning standards and curriculum objectives, so that we could hashtag them daily–and from memory?

-- Why aren’t we looking out for learning opportunities in our everyday lives?
+- How can become increasingly mindful to look out for learning opportunities in our everyday lives?

 — Kyle Hamstra (@KyleHamstra) May 17, 2017